0xNineteen/blog.md/btc-consensus/index.md

 It's easier to introduce the topic of consensus by considering what not to do.

 Consider if every node accepts all valid txs, updates their state, and sends the txs to all other nodes as soon as possible.
-Furthermore, they would recieve new txs from other nodes and update their state.
+Furthermore, they would receive new txs from other nodes and update their state.

 Why wouldn't this work?
-Network problems can lead to dropped data mid transmittion, node hardware can crash mid transmition, and random bits can be flipped due to solar radiation.
+Network problems can lead to dropped data mid transmission, node hardware can crash mid transmission, and random bits can be flipped due to solar radiation.
 All these problems can lead to inconsistencies in the network state across nodes.

-Our plan to understand the soln. will be to break consensus into two parts:
+To derive the soln of POW, our plan will be to break consensus into two parts:
 1. sending a tx to the network
 2. updating the network state

 ## Sending a Tx to the network

-When a client sends a tx to the network, **how do we know which node should recieve the request?** There are two approaches:
+When a client sends a tx to the network, **how do we know which node should receive the request?** There are two approaches:

 **(1) Send it to all the nodes:** **This is what BTC and ETH do: it's a gossip protocol** where one node broadcasts the txs it receives to every other node.